mozilla-services/heka/docs/source/getting_started.rst

 In the InfluxDB example above, you can see that we've defined a `statmetric_influx_encoder`, of type SandboxEncoder.
-A "Sandbox" plugin is one where the core logic of the plugin is implemented in Lua and run in a protected sandbox.
-Heka has support for SandboxDecoder, SandboxFilter, and SandboxEncoder plugins.
+A "Sandbox" plugin is one where the core logic of the plugin is implemented in Lua and is run in a protected sandbox.
+Heka has support for :ref:`config_sandboxdecoder`, :ref:`config_sandbox_filter`, and :ref:`config_sandboxencoder` plugins.
 In this instance, we're using a SandboxEncoder implementation provided by Heka that knows how to extract data from the fields of a heka.statmetric message and use that data to generate JSON in a format that will be understood by InfluxDB (see :ref:`config_statmetric_influx`).

 This separation of concerns between encoder and output plugins allows for a great deal of flexibility.
 It's easy to write your own SandboxEncoder plugins